 Among the private universities implicated in the recent admissions bribery scandal, roughly one fifth of total enrollments at Wake Forrest, Georgetown, Yale, and Stanford are children from the “top 1%” of income earners in the country, while only half as many of their enrollments come from the bottom 40% of income earners!
+At another 38 elite colleges, including four more in the Ivy League — Dartmouth, Princeton, Penn, and Brown — more students come from the top 1 percent of the income scale than from the entire bottom 60 percent.
 The hidden story is that regardless of how wealthy students gain admissions, exclusive higher education is one of the most elite propositions in American society.
 Bribery scandals aside, elite universities are the institutional epicenter of the structural preservation of privilege and wealth in the U.S.

 Significantly, these four institutions also have combined tax-free endowments of $55 billion dollars!
 What this means is that despite access to astounding resources, these institutions still enroll far more “super wealthy” students than financially challenged ones.